genesiscommunitysuccess/docs/docs/web-ui-reference/design-systems/tokens/misc.md

 ---
-id: misc-tokens
+id: misc
 title: Miscellaneous tokens
+sidebar_label: Miscellaneous
-sidebar_position: 70
+sidebar_position: 40
 ---

 Contains a number of tokens which are hard to classify.

 ## Configuration

-You can adjust any of the defaults in the `_config` folder of your design system.
+You can adjust any of the defaults in the `src/_config` folder of your design system.

 ### Usage